stacksjs/ts-i18n/docs/api.md

 ### `loadTranslations(config)`

-Loads YAML and TS translation files and returns a map of locale to translation tree.
+Loads translation files and returns a map of locale to translation tree.

 ```ts
 import { loadTranslations } from 'ts-i18n'